Skip Navigation Skip to Content Skip to Footer

 About the Programmes

 All expenses (accommodation at Oriel, meals, and activities) are funded thanks to the generosity of an Oxford alumnus.
-Reasonable travel costs to Oxford to attend a residential programme will also be reimbursed.
+Reasonable travel costs to Oxford to attend a Study Day will also be reimbursed.
+For further information about what travel costs will be reimbursed, please contact Carys at outreach@oriel.ox.ac.uk .

 • Currently in Year 12 at a UK state school

-• Interested in studying a degree level course relevant to the programme (ie. Modern Languages and Linguistics for the MLL Study Day)
+• Interest in studying a degree level course relevant to the chosen Study Day discipline (ie. A degree in Chemistry for the Women in Chemistry and Biochemistry Study Day)

 • Studying at a school with limited history of progression to Oxbridge